-A Leadership in Energy and Environmental Design facility, the West Center was constructed with and operates using leading-edge environmentally conscious features.
-Winthrop’s environmental sustainability efforts were rewarded at the April 16 inaugural Green Awards ceremony, held at the Charlotte Convention Center.
-Learn more about the West Center's Green Award.
+Designed to achieve Leadership in Energy and Environmental Design (LEED) Silver certification, the West Center was constructed with and operates using leading-edge environmentally conscious features.

 The new facility includes bike racks, showers and changing rooms to encourage walking or cycling to class.
 The rear parking lot provides designated carpool/vanpool parking spaces.
 A proposed trolley system will offer public transportation stops connecting the University with downtown Rock Hill and Charlotte, North Carolina.
 Also, by maximizing landscaping and specifying highly reflective "Energy Star" compliant roofing reduces the effects of the heat island effect.